WebberZone/knowledgebase/readme.txt

 * Supports unlimited knowledge bases using different sections with unlimited nested levels
 * Inbuilt styles that display the knowledge beautifully and are fully responsive - Uses the [Responsive Grid System](http://www.responsivegridsystem.com/)
 * Customizable permalinks: Archives are enabled so your knowledge base can be viewed at `/knowledgebase/` automatically on activation.
 You can change this in the Settings page
-* Shortcode: `[knowledgebase]` will allow you to display the knowledge base on any page of your choosing
+* Shortcodes: `[knowledgebase]` will allow you to display the knowledge base on any page of your choosing.
+For other shortcodes check the FAQ below
-* Gutenberg block: You can display the knowledge base using a block.
-Find it by typing `kb` or `knowledge base` or `faq` when adding a new block
+* Gutenberg blocks: The knowledge base and the alerts are available as blocks.
+Find them by typing `kb` or `knowledge base`
 * Breadcrumbs: Default templates include breadcrumbs.
 Alternatively, use functions or shortcode to display this where you want
 * Widgets: WZKB Articles, WZKB Sections and WZKB Breadcrumbs
 * Inbuilt cache to speed up the display of your knowledge base articles